 - Why has the project or working practices changed?

-- Are you now directly in control of your working practices – what you do?
+- Are you now directly in control of your working practices – what do you do?

 - Does anyone in the client provide any instruction day to day?

 - Are you able to choose when and where you work – how you work?